hridayav99/Employee-Attrition-Analytics-and-Prediction/README.md

-# Project Name - Employee-Attrition-Analytics-and-Prediction
+# Project Name - Employee Attrition Analytics and Prediction

 * This is a fictional dataset created by the data scientists at IBM.
-It consists of parameters that could help in understanding the reasons behind an employee's decision to leave their current organization, and can also be applied to predict employee attrition.
+It consists of parameters that could help in understanding the reasons behind an employee's decision to leave their current organization, and can also be applied to prevent futher attrition.

 * Steps involved in this project-
     - Exploratory Data Analysis